 She had no prior abdominal surgical history other than a cesarean section one year prior.
 She takes no medications at this time and has an allergy to latex.
 She is a former smoker who previously smoked a quarter of a pack a day for ten years but quit five years prior to this evaluation.
 She has no relevant family history.

 Physical exam revealed a healthy-appearing young lady with a pulse of 72 bpm and blood pressure of 122/84 mmHg.
 Her BMI is 25.8 kg/m2.
-She had no scleral icterus, and neither cervical, nor supraclavicular lymphadenopathy.
-Her lungs were clear to auscultation bilaterally, and her heart had regular rate and rhythm without murmur.
-Her abdomen was soft, non-tender, non-distended, and without any palpable masses, splenomegaly, hepatomegaly, or hernias.
+She had no scleral icterus, and neither cervical nor supraclavicular lymphadenopathy.
+Her lungs were clear to auscultation bilaterally, and her heart had a regular rate and rhythm without murmur.
+Her abdomen was soft, nontender, nondistended, and without any palpable masses, splenomegaly, hepatomegaly, or hernias.
 She had a negative Murphy’s exam.
 Her skin and extremities exams were without any focal abnormalities.

 Our patient underwent an abdominal ultrasound that revealed numerous gallstones within the gallbladder.
 There was neither thickening of the gallbladder wall nor dilation of the cystic duct to suggest either acute cholecystitis or choledocholithiasis, respectively.
 No further imaging was necessary as these findings correlated with the patient’s clinical history and confirmed the diagnosis of biliary colic resulting from cholelithiasis.

 Patients will often undergo imaging studies prior to their referral to a surgeon.
-The most common imaging modalities utilized are an abdominal ultrasound or an abdominal computed tomography (CT) scan.
+The most common imaging modalities used are an abdominal ultrasound or an abdominal computed tomography (CT) scan.
 Both these modalities, when evaluated in context with the patient’s history and physical exam, provide useful adjuncts in surgical decision making.
-A right upper quadrant ultrasound however is often sufficient, as it is the gold standard study diagnosing cholelithiasis.5 This modality is easy to interpret, inexpensive, and easily available.
+A right upper quadrant ultrasound, however, is often sufficient as it is the gold standard study diagnosing cholelithiasis.5 This modality is easy to interpret, inexpensive, and easily available.